dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1008](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1008): Enums should have zero value

 The default value of an uninitialized enumeration, just as other value types, is zero.
 A nonflags-attributed enumeration should define a member by using the value of zero so that the default value is a valid value of the enumeration.
-If an enumeration that has the FlagsAttribute attribute applied defines a zero-valued member, its name should be ""None"" to indicate that no values have been set in the enumeration.
+If an enumeration that has the 'FlagsAttribute' attribute applied defines a zero-valued member, its name should be 'None' to indicate that no values have been set in the enumeration.

 |Item|Value|
 |-|-|